 As we age, the protective caps of our chromosomes shorten.
 This causes our cells to ‘age’ and become less healthy.
 When this shortening happens within our immune system cells, it can increase the risk of heart attacks and other heart problems.

 There is a drug called TA-65MD which may help to make the protective caps longer and therefore healthier again.

-Ninety patients with heart disease, who have had a heart attack will be recruited to the trial.
-They will be split into two groups.
-One group will be taking a placebo (dummy drug) and the other group will be taking TA-65MD.
+90 patients with heart disease, who have had a heart attack were recruited to the trial.
+They were split into two groups.
+One group were given a placebo (dummy drug) and the other group were given TA-65MD.

-The patients will not know which group they are in.
-All patients will have blood samples and echocardiograms taken before and after the trial in order to compare results.
+The patients did not know which group they were in.
+All patients had blood samples and echocardiograms taken before and after the trial in order to compare results.